Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 ## Acknowledgements

-- Thanks to my mentorf for helpful feedback
+- Thanks to my mentor Moosa Hasan for helpful feedback
-- Slack community for answering all my questions
+- Slack community for answering all my questions and
 - Big tnaks to my husband Mislav for helping me test the website